OSGConnect/connectbook/start/data/stashcache.md

 		stashcp output.dat stash:///osgconnect/public/<username>/output/output.dat

-	**Notice that the output file name `output.dat` must be included at the end of the `/public` path where the file will be transferred, which also allows you to rename the file.**
+	**Note that the output file name must also be included at the end of the `/public` path where the file will be transferred, which also allows you to rename the file.**

 <!--